Self Respect: A Foundational Asset for Success

 Self-Respect and Self Confidence

-In conclusion, Seligman summarizes that, “depression and violence both come from this misbegotten concern (that) valuing how our young people feel about themselves more highly than how we value how well they are doing in the world” (2011).
+In conclusion, Seligman summarizes that, “depression and violence both come from this misbegotten concern (that) valuing how our young people feel about themselves more highly than how we value how well they are doing in the world” (Seligman, 2006).
 This is where self-respect enters the picture.
 Self-respect dictates where we place our confidence.
 Self-respect is having confidence in our ability to manage challenging waters without sacrificing personal values.
-Michael E. Thase MD and Susan S. Lang simply put it “knowing that you can always respond in your best interest is the essence of self-worth and self-respect.”
+Michael E. Thase, M.D., and Susan S. Lang simply put it: “Knowing that you can always respond in your best interest is the essence of self-worth and self-respect” (Thase & Lang, 2004)

 We sadly sacrifice true self respect for an imitation.
 We often are so worried about belonging and acceptance that we don’t even know what we value.
 For many, their sense of personal worth is completely dependent on external factors.
 Hence self-respect is lost from the start.

-David A. Schulz, Stanley F. Rodgers suggest that true self-respect “is rooted in a deeper understanding of ourselves.”
-When self-respect is placed in this deeper understanding of ourself then “we have the freedom to stand over and against the community whenever something in our value system tells us it is necessary to do so” (1974).
+David A. Schulz and Stanley F. Rodgers suggest that true self-respect “is rooted in a deeper understanding of ourselves.”
+When self-respect is placed in this deeper understanding of our self then “we have the freedom to stand over and against the community whenever something in our value system tells us it is necessary to do so” (Schulz & Rodgers, 1980).

 Imperfection and Self-Respect

 Self respect is a core motivator of action, directed toward goal fulfillment.
-We express confidence in our self-efficacy.
 These inner beliefs spring forth in actions.
 A person with self-confidence is not conceded or victims of self deceit.
 We can have self respect and remain humble.
 This is where many get it wrong.
 Perhaps, they have a difficult time envisioning confidence without the illusion of vulnerability and imperfection.

-Kurtz taught that “and so those who do not falter need self-confidence and self-assurance if they are to see their dreams and hopes come true.
-Though they may have inner doubts, they exude self-confidence and have high self-esteem.
-They do not allow their self-doubts or lack of self-respect to consume them” (1997).
+Kurtz taught that those who succeed “need self-confidence and self-assurance” to see their dreams and hopes come true.
+He explains that even though the person may have “inner doubts”, they exude “self-confidence and have high self-esteem.”
+These individuals do not allow their “self-doubts or lack of self-respect to consume them” (Kurtz, 1997).

 Rosamund Stone Zander and Benjamin Zander suggest that owning imperfections creates self respect.
 They wrote a key to self and relationship development is seeing that, “the ‘stumbling blocks’ that stand in your way are part of you.”
 They advise that this path “calls for courage and compassion.”
-However, they encourage, among the rewards of this perspective is “self-respect…” (2002).
+However, they promise, among the rewards of this perspective is “self-respect” (Zander & Zander, 2002).

-David Ricoh wrote that self respect is an object we can target for personal work.
-He suggests that we should enhance an “evolving sense of self respect and respect for others with all their diverse virtues and vices” (2006).
+David Richo wrote that self respect is an object we can target for personal work.
+He suggests that we should enhance an “evolving sense of self respect and respect for others with all their diverse virtues and vices” (Richo, 2006).
 Self-respect is never perfected.
 We always must confront fears of insufficiency.
 However, we don’t let those fears consume our self-respect.
-We lift our head, believe in ourself, and stumble forward, even when we are not completely confident in where the next step will land.
+We lift our head, believe in yourself, and stumble forward, even when we are not completely confident in where the next step will land.

 Self Respect More Than a Mantra